XOP/news-scraper/README.md

 ### Generating index

-Some times it's needed to generate or re-generate the index without undergoing the whole fetching process.
+Sometimes it's needed to generate or re-generate the index without undergoing the whole fetching process.

 Please notice, that any existing `index.html` in target folder will be overwritten.